-Just a few miles northwest of Port Fourchon sits the city of Houma, where BP maintains the Gulf of Mexico Aviation Logistics heliport.
+From Port Fourchon, supply boats carry equipment and material for BP’s four operated offshore platforms (Atlantis, Mad Dog, Na Kika and Thunder Horse) and drilling rigs.
+Just a few miles northwest, in the city of Houma, BP maintains the Gulf of Mexico Aviation Logistics heliport.
 Every day, from sunrise to sunset, the BP-contracted team runs a helicopter fleet that moves people to and from their jobs.

 Elsewhere in Louisiana, BP has a major lubricants facility in Port Allen — near the state capital of Baton Rouge — which serves as a regional manufacturing and distribution center for BP Lubricants USA.
 Workers at the facility blend, package and distribute Castrol motor oil and car care products for sale in the U.S. and for export to markets in the Caribbean, South America, Canada and Mexico.